Emperor Huizong of Song — A Wonderful Artist, An Incapable Monarch, and A Humiliated Prisoner

 He was a fine politician and took over a prosperous, strong empire.
 However, he had his kingdom perished, and himself captured and humiliated.

-Put aside his emperor’s status, Zhao Ji was still one of the most exceptional artists in Chinese culture.
+Putting aside his emperor’s status, Zhao Ji was still one of the most exceptional artists in Chinese culture.

 Portrait of Zhao Ji the Emperor Huizong of Song — Taipei Palace Museum